 - (a) FP-2.
 Other structures and uses, including manufactured homes, permitted by the base district which meet the following additional standards shall: - (1) Designed and adequately anchored to prevent flotation, collapse or lateral movement resulting from hydrodynamic and hydrostatic levels, including the effects of buoyancy. - (2) Constructed with materials resistant to flood damage. - (3) Constructed by methods and practices that minimize flood damage. - (4) For buildings including manufactured homes, the elevation of the lowest floor, including the basement or cellar, shall be at least one (1) foot above the base flood elevation.
+In FIRM Zone AO, new and substantially improved residential structures shall have their lowest floor (including basement) elevated above the highest adjacent grade and at least as high as the depth number on the FIRM plus one (1) foot, or not less than three (3) feet if a depth number is not specified.
+In FIRM Zone AO, new and substantially improved nonresidential structures shall have their lowest floor (including basement) elevated above, or completely floodproofed above, the highest adjacent grade and to at least as high as the depth number on the FIRM plus one (1) foot, or not less than three (3) feet if a depth number is not specified.
 (Informational Note.
 Flood insurance may still be required of the property owner by the lender if the building pad or foundation is at or below the base flood elevation). - (5) Designed so as not to significantly redirect flood flows against other unprotected structures and properties. - (6) For manufactured homes that are placed or substantially improved on sites located.
 (1) outside of a pre-existing manufactured home park or subdivision; (2) in a new manufactured home park or subdivision; (3) in an expansion to a pre-existing manufactured home park or subdivision; or (4) in a pre-existing manufactured home park or subdivision upon which a manufactured home has incurred "substantial damage" as the result of a flood, shall. - a.
-Within Zones A1-30, AH, and AE on the County's FIRM, be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated to at least one (1) foot above the base flood elevation and be securely fastened to an adequately anchored foundation system to resist flotation, collapse, and lateral movement. - b.
+Within Zones A1-30, AH, and AE on the County's FIRM, be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated to at least one (1) foot above the base flood elevation and be securely fastened to an adequately anchored foundation system to resist flotation, collapse, and lateral movement.
+Within Zone AO on the County's FIRM, be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated above the highest adjacent grade and at least as high as the depth number on the FIRM, plus one (1) foot, or not less than three (3) feet if a depth number is not specified and be securely fastened to an adequately anchored foundation system to resist flotation, collapse, and lateral movement. - b.
 Within Zones V1-30, V, and VE on the County's FIRM, meet the requirements for coastal high hazard areas.